FTL-team/clover_sim/docs/README.md

 - User code for clover doesn't have access to gazebo and can't cheat

 ## Installation

 > Note for non-linux users, we recommend to install linux in dual-boot, but in case you don't have ability to instal:
 > * If you are using Windows 10 or higher check [WSL docs section](/wsl.md)
 > * In other case use vmware virtual machine with ubuntu 20.04 or higher

+> Currently installation is supported only on x86 systems

 Dependencies:
 - curl